ninuxorg/nodeshot/docs/topics/nodes.rst

     ``samples`` *(required)* specifies the number of sample points along a path for which to return elevation data.
     The samples parameter divides the given path into an ordered set of equidistant points along the path.

-If no ``samples`` parameter is specified, nodeshot will take care of it automatically, ensuring there are enough points to represent a meaningful elevation profile.
+If no ``samples`` parameter is specified in the HTTP request to the elevation API resource, nodeshot will take care of it automatically, ensuring there are enough points to represent a meaningful elevation profile.

 The default value is **50 meters**, which will return 20 sample points for each kilometer.